usnistgov/OOF2/README.md

 If \<prefix>/lib/python2.x/site-packages is not in your Python path, you'll have to add it to the PYTHONPATH environment variable.
-Running the following command will print your Python path. `python -c "import sys; print sys.path"` will print your Python path.
+Running `python -c "import sys; print sys.path"` will print your Python path.

 ### 4. Test